 - Consciousness is not physical.
 The best an atheist can make of a physical explanation for consciousness comes from one of the world's leading mathematical physicists, Roger Penrose, who wrote of the brain that it somehow has harnessed, "details of a physics that is yet unknown to human physicists."
 Other atheists including Daniel Dennett and Jerry Coyne argue that consciousness is an illusion.
 Why?
 They intuitively recognize consciousness, that is, awareness, as evidence against their materialism and for non-physical reality.
 Ironically though, even if it were an illusion, an illusion, being a concept, is non-physical, so that they can't even argue against such reality, since arguments too are non-physical.

 - Genomes are not physical.
-They are information, that is, a genetic code, and can be losslessly copied onto different media; and while nothing physical can hitch a ride on a photon, a genome's information can be transported on fiber cable, for example at light speed, which is just another indication of its nonphysicality; etc.
+They are information, that is, a genetic code.
+The genetic information on a DNA molecule can be losslessly copied onto different media.
+And while nothing physical can hitch a ride on a photon, a genome's information can be transported on fiber cable, for example at light speed, which is just another indication of its nonphysicality.
+As a related phenomenon, the electrochemical signal produced by the retina and transmitted over the optical nerve to the brain's visual cortex is NOT transmitting the "red" photons that entered the eye but a symbolic representation that the soul perceives as "red".
+Etc.

 - Pain is not physical.
-Non-sentient plants feel no pain; brain surgeons operate with a local anesthetic for the skull but without anesthetizing the brain, for the brain is the organ that feels no pain, yet ironically, it is the only organ where pain is "felt"; emotional pain is far greater than physical pain, for example, the excruciating pain of childbirth can be overcome in hours whereas even years often minimally mitigate the emotional pain that comes from the loss of a child; for physical pain first must to be translated into to the non-physical realm of awareness before being "felt"; etc.
+Einstein wrote that "science can only ascertain what is, but not what should be."
+Pain is the awareness of things that are worse than they should be.
+Plants are non-sentient so they have no awareness and therefore can feel no pain.
+Regarding people, however, brain surgeons operate with a local anesthetic for the skull but without anesthetizing the brain, for the brain is the organ that feels no pain, yet ironically, it is the only organ where pain is "felt".
+(Headaches are pain at the temples, forehead, behind the eyes, in the upper neck, and behind and on the sides of the head, but not in the brain.)
+Emotional pain is far greater still than "physical" pain.
+The excruciating pain of childbirth, for example, can be overcome in hours whereas even years often only mitigate that from the loss of a child.
+For emotional pain is felt directly whereas physical pain first must be translated into the non-physical realm of awareness before being "felt".
+For in the human brain, the soul and the spirit are interfaced to the body, and it is in the soul and spirit where awareness (thought, creativity, etc.) occurs.

 - And God is not physical.